Siemens-Healthineers/K2s/addons/logging/opensearch-semantic-search-architecture.md

 The OpenSearch semantic search stack transforms K2s log exploration from simple keyword grep into **meaning-based discovery** - letting engineers find related errors, understand cascading failures, and investigate incidents by describing *what happened*, not by remembering *exact log text*.
-Combined with the existing AI Assistant (HolmesGPT + Ollama), it forms the foundation for fully AI-driven incident response in the K2s platform.
+Combined with the existing AI Assistant (Kagent + Ollama), it forms the foundation for fully AI-driven incident response in the K2s platform.